bbauska/W3Cx-5of5/README.md

 If you want to add an element to an array, you've got different possibilities.
 The most common one, the one that I recommend, is to use a method called "push". red, blue, yellow, purple.
-Let\'s add \'orange', like this.
+Let&apos;s add &apos;orange', like this.
 Like that, it returns the new length: 5 elements.
-And if I look at the content of my array, it now has, at the end, the last element I pushed inside: orange. \"push\" is very useful.
+And if I look at the content of my array, it now has, at the end, the last element I pushed inside: orange. &quot;push&quot; is very useful.

 ![](./images/image369.png){width="5.0in"
 height="2.3269225721784776in"}

 You can also add an element at the end of an existing array by adding it to the index equal to the length of the array.
-If I do this, we don\'t have any "green" here...You see, I'm using the index length.
+If I do this, we don&apos;t have any "green" here...You see, I'm using the index length.
 If I do like that, it returns the new element we added, and it adds at the end.
-To be frank, most of the time I use the \"push\" method.
+To be frank, most of the time I use the &quot;push&quot; method.

 ![](./images/image370.png){width="5.0in"
 height="2.3269225721784776in"}

-You can also sort the elements of an array using the \"sort\" method.
+You can also sort the elements of an array using the &quot;sort&quot; method.
 Objects have properties: their DNA, their characteristics, and they have methods that correspond to their behavior.
 You can sort an array because it has a sort method.
-It\'s a sort of function associated with the array.
-If I just call \"sort\" without any parameter, it returns the array sorted by ascending alphabetical order.
+It&apos;s a sort of function associated with the array.
+If I just call &quot;sort&quot; without any parameter, it returns the array sorted by ascending alphabetical order.

 ![](./images/image371.png){width="5.0in"
 height="2.3269225721784776in"}

 If I want to work with more complex elements, I can make an array with an object.
-I prepared an array that contains objects, it\'s called
-\"persons\" and each element is an object.
+I prepared an array that contains objects, it&apos;s called &quot;persons&quot; and each element is an object.
 If I look at the first element, here.
 It gives me a person whose **familyName** is Buffa, whose **givenName** is Michel, age 51.
 This corresponds to the first element of the array.